 LEAP Preschool is a NAEYC (National Association for the Education of Young Children) accredited program, having met the Early Learning Program standards to earn this recognition.
 As a NAEYC-accredited program, LEAP is proven to provide a high-quality preschool program with a safe and nurturing environment while fostering healthy development for young children.

-LEAP is an acronym for: Learning Experiences: An Alternative Program for Preschoolers and Parents.
-LEAP Preschool provides high quality early intervention services to preschool children diagnosed with an Autism Spectrum Disorder and their typically-developing peers.
-It reflects a naturalistic, inclusive developmental approach for teaching children in an early childhood environment.
+LEAP reflects a naturalistic, inclusive developmental approach to teaching children with autism spectrum disorders in an early childhood environment.
 This approach focuses on enhancing the skills of children with autism through interaction and play with typically-developing peers.
 The LEAP model is one of the most extensively validated intervention programs in early childhood special education history.

-The goal of LEAP Preschool is for all children to reach their full potential so they are best able to benefit from the curriculum in their home school district.
-In the last five years over 60% of children diagnosed with autism who attended LEAP Preschool entered the regular education setting in their home school district.
+The goal of LEAP Preschool is for all children with special needs to reach their fullest potential so they are best able to benefit from the curriculum in their home school district.
+In the last five years, over 60% of children diagnosed with autism spectrum disorder who attended LEAP Preschool entered the regular education setting in their home school district.

 200 Linden Avenue

 Sharpsburg, PA 15215